PagerDuty/incident-response-docs/docs/during/during_an_incident.md

 1. Investigate the incident by analyzing any graphs or logs at your disposal.
 Announce all findings to the incident commander.
     * If you are unsure of the cause that's fine.
 Simply state that you are investigating and provide regular updates to the IC.

-1. Announce all suggestions for resolution to the incident commander, it is their decision on how to proceed, do not follow any actions unless told to do so!
+1. Announce all suggestions for resolution to the Incident Commander, it is their decision on how to proceed, do not follow any actions unless told to do so!

-1. Follow instructions from the incident commander.
+1. Follow instructions from the Incident Commander.

 1. Once the call is over, you can start to follow the steps from [After an Incident](/after/after_an_incident.md).